DaniR1011/WorldCup26/README.md

 Disclaimer: This is an independent portfolio project created with simulated data.
 It is not affiliated with or endorsed by FIFA.

-ðŸ† Tournament at a glance
+🏆 Tournament at a glance

 <p align="center">
   <img src="https://img.shields.io/badge/Matches-104-179CFF?style=for-the-badge" alt="104 Matches" />